 Do SNAP benefits run out each month?
 And do they stay on your EBT card?

-Remember that Your SNAP dollars don't expire if you don't spend them all in the same month.
+Your SNAP dollars don't expire if you don't spend them all in the same month.
 Any leftover SNAP dollars will be kept on your EBT card and will be there until you're ready to spend them.
-However, if you don't use them for a period of up to 9 months, the SNAP funds will be removed from your EBT account.
+But if you don't use them for a period of up to 9 months, the SNAP funds will be removed permanently from your EBT account.

 How do I use my EBT card?